massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ### Determining the applied JVM options of a running app
 {: #determining_applied_jvm_options}

-Except for app-defined options that are specified with the `JVM_ARGS` environment variable, the resulting options are persisted in the runtime environment either as command line options (stand-alone Java apps) or in a `jvm.options` file (non-standalone Java apps).
+Except for app-defined options that are specified with the `JVM_ARGS` environment variable, the resulting options are persisted in the runtime environment either as command line options (stand-alone Java apps) or in a `jvm.options` file (non-stand-alone Java apps).
 The applied JVM options for the app can be viewed either from the {{site.data.keyword.cloud_notm}} console or the {{site.data.keyword.cloud_notm}} CLI.

 The JVM options for stand-alone Java app are persisted as command line options.
 They can be viewed from the `staging_info.yml` file.